victornemenike/fuel-price-prediction-mlops/README.md

 ### **3. Model Deployment**:

 The web service deployment code is containerized and could be deployed to the cloud.
 Here, we use python:3.11-slim in the Dockerfile (see [Docker Hub](https://hub.docker.com/_/python/)).
-The final Dockerfile can be found in `web-service\Dockerfile`.
+The final Dockerfile can be found in project root directory as `Dockerfile`.

 **Note**: the `ENTRYPOINT` in the `Dockerfile` can be defined with either `waitress-serve` OR `gunicorn`